Euricom/training-workshop-JS-VUE-2017Q1/slides/vuejs-plugins.md

 })
 ```

-You can access the state object as store.state, and trigger a state change with the store.commit method (dispath in redux/flux)
+You can access the state object as store.state, and trigger a state change with the store.commit method

 ```js
 const app = new Vue({